Improving Communication Skills in Your Work and Personal RelationshipsIn This Article

-When stress strikes, you can’t always temper it by taking time out to meditate or go for a run, especially if you’re in the middle of a meeting with your boss or an argument with your spouse, for example.
+When things start to get heated in the middle of a conversation, you need something quick and immediate to bring down the emotional intensity.
 By learning to quickly reduce stress in the moment, though, you can safely face any strong emotions you’re experiencing, regulate your feelings, and behave appropriately.
 When you know how to maintain a relaxed, energized state of awareness—even when something upsetting happens—you can remain emotionally available and engaged.

 To deal with stress during communication: